grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/07_Azure_Service_Principal.md

 A newly created Service Principal may take several minutes before the credential test passes.
 If you have double checked your credential values, wait 15 minutes and try again.

+Octopus Deploy now has access to be able to deploy, delete, modify resources inside your Azure subscription.

 ## Azure account variables

 You can access your Azure account from within projects through a variable of type **Azure Account**.
 Learn more about [Azure Account Variables](https://octopus.com/docs/projects/variables/azure-account-variables.md) and [Azure Deployments](https://octopus.com/docs/deployments/azure/index.md).